vpenades/SharpGLTF/src/SharpGLTF.Core/Runtime/README.md

 ```

 Now, lets say you have an __AwesomeEngine__ which defines an __AwesomeMesh__ that
-is the equivalent of a __glTF Mesh__, so for each glTF Mesh we find in Model.LogicalMeshes,
+is the equivalent of a __glTF Mesh__, so for each _logical_ glTF Mesh we find in Model.LogicalMeshes,
 we create the equivalent AwesomeMesh:
 ```c#
 var gpuMeshes = new AwesomeMesh[model.LogicalMeshes.Count];